google.com, pub-3677220355429816, DIRECT, f08c47fec0942fa0

 top of page

-The $880 billion in federal cuts to Medicaid, Medicare, and SNAP benefits will have devastating consequences for people living with lupus, especially those who are low-income, disabled, or rely on government assistance for survival.
-Here’s how:
+The $880 billion in federal cuts to Medicaid, Medicare, and SNAP benefits will have devastating consequences for people living with lupus.
+This is especially true for those who are low-income, disabled, or rely on government assistance for survival.
+Here’s how these cuts will affect lupus patients: Lupus and Medicaid cuts

-Lupus is a complex autoimmune disease that often requires a team of specialists—including rheumatologists, nephrologists, cardiologists, and dermatologists.
+Lupus is a complex autoimmune disease.
+It often requires a team of specialists—including rheumatologists, nephrologists, cardiologists, and dermatologists.

-• Medicaid and Medicare cuts will reduce provider reimbursements, leading many doctors to stop accepting these plans.
+• Medicaid and Medicare cuts will reduce provider reimbursements.
+This reduction may lead many doctors to stop accepting these plans.

-• That means longer wait times, fewer available providers, and delays in diagnosis or treatment—all of which can worsen lupus flares and organ damage.
+• Patients may face longer wait times and fewer available providers.
+As a result, there could be delays in diagnosis or treatment—all of which can worsen lupus flares and cause organ damage.

-Managing lupus often involves immunosuppressants, biologics, and other costly medications (e.g., Plaquenil, Benlysta, corticosteroids).
+Managing lupus effectively often involves immunosuppressants, biologics, and other costly medications (e.g., Plaquenil, Benlysta, corticosteroids).

 • Cuts to Medicare Part D and Medicaid prescription coverage could result in:

-• Patients may be forced to skip doses or choose between food and medicine.
+Patients may find themselves needing to skip doses or choose between food and medicine.

 Many lupus patients rely on hospital outpatient clinics for labs, IV infusions, and urgent care.